depthbomb/CsrfBundle/README.md

 ---

-> **Info**
-> This is my first Symfony bundle (and Composer package).
+This is my first Symfony bundle (and Composer package).
 The bundle may or may not be implemented correctly as I had issues finding exactly the right and current way to create a bundle.
 Do let me know (via an issue or PR) if there is anything that should be done another way.